MittSmartaHem/Home-Assistant-Blueprint---Smart-presence-lighting/README.md

 ## 🔗 Import Blueprint

-For help on how to import an blueprint please look at the official Home Assistant guide here: https://www.home-assistant.io/docs/automation/using_blueprints/#importing-blueprints
+For help on how to import a blueprint please look at the official Home Assistant guide here: https://www.home-assistant.io/docs/automation/using_blueprints/#importing-blueprints